nickmcdowall/yatspec/README.md

 The whole example is available at https://github.com/wojciechbulaty/examples/tree/master/weather-yatspec-example

 ##### YatSpec Tutorial Step 0: Set up the project #####
-Start with adding YatSpec to your project `build.gradle` file e.g.:
+Add YatSpec to your project `build.gradle` file
+(The latest version can be found at [Jitpack](https://jitpack.io/#nickmcdowall/yatspec) ) e.g.:
 ````
 dependencies {
-    implementation 'com.github.nickmcdowall:yatspec:release-2019.1.1'
+    implementation 'com.github.nickmcdowall:yatspec:release-xxx'
 }
 ````
-You will also need a repository in your `build.gradle`:
+You will also need the jitpack repository to your `build.gradle` e.g.:
 ````
 allprojects {
     repositories {